Creatine is a widely used and well-researched compound for bodybuilding.

 Creatine Dosage Recommendations

-The majority of creatine supplements pack a dosage of 4g to 6g of creatine per administration, depending on the brand.
+The majority of creatine pack dosage of 4g to 6g of creatine per administration, depending on the brand.
 This medication should be used once or twice a day, depending on the manufacturer’s recommendation.

 According to some research, creatine has been shown to be beneficial at levels as little as 3g per day.
-The majority of individuals ingest creatine prior to and after a workout session to maximize their results.
+The majority of individuals ingest creatine prior to and after a workout session to maximize their athletic performance.
 Individuals not working out or doing any serious activity may cut their dosage in half or perhaps avoid taking it completely.

 Creatine absorption increases with muscle mass and weight.
 Consumers may raise their creatine dose to guarantee that they are consuming the maximum daily quantity of creatine.
 It is recommended that persons weighing 140 pounds or less take around 5 to 6 grams of creatine daily to maintain lean muscle mass, while those weighing 200 pounds or more should consume approximately 8 to 12 grams of creatine daily to maintain lean muscle mass.